lyq1996/X-Monitor/README.md

 2. Documentation writing.
 3. Implement system extension XPC peer signing verification.
 4. ~~Optimize performance of NSTableView used for displaying events.~~(Added)

+# Others
+## Old MacOS support
+During the project creation, consideration was given to using Kernel Extensions (KEXT) to support systems from 10.12 to 10.14.
+However:

+1. KEXT is deprecated.
+2. KEXT's event support is far less than SEXT (from Endpoint Security).

+Therefore, after careful consideration, the development plan for KEXT has been indefinitely postponed.

+## Deny process
+If you need:
+1. Deny new process execve.
+2. 10.12 ~ 10.14 macOS support.

+You can use [NuwaStone](https://github.com/ConradSun/NuwaStone), this project supports deny new process that has no signature.

+> NuwaStone may merge with X-Monitor in the future and move to [Macintosh-Mystery](https://github.com/Macintosh-Mystery) organization.